 Ball Plastic Pint Freezer Jars with Snap-On Lids | 8-Ounces | 3-Count per Pack (1-Pack)

-I hope I’ve convinced you on how easy it is to make your own Peach Freezer Jam! (or any fruit freezer jam, actually!).
+I hope I’ve convinced you on how easy it is to make your own Sugar Free Peach Freezer Jam! (or any fruit freezer jam, actually!).
 It’s really so satisfying to be able to preserve fruits that are perfectly ripe and in season!

 And hey, if you’ve decided not to make a freezer jam, there are tons of different fruit sauces you can make as well!
 I made this Pink Grapefruit Syrup that goes SO WELL on ice cream and other desserts!
 The syrup recipe linked here can be used not just for pink grapefruits but all kinds of fruits!

 When you make your own Peach Freezer Jam (or any other kind of freezer jam), I’d love to hear about it!
-Leave me a comment below or come on and join The Salty Pot’s Facebook group called “Frugal Ideas!!”.
+Leave me a comment below or come on and join The Salty Pot’s Facebook group called “Frugal Ideas”.
 I’d love to see you there!

 Thanks so much for stopping by The Salty Pot today, and have a fantastic day!!